-The ERS has established comprehensive proxy voting and reporting guidelines that can be customized as necessary to further align the policy with the System's specific interests.
+The ERS has established comprehensive proxy voting and reporting guidelines that are aligned with the System's specific interests.

-As a starting point, the ERS elected to utilize the Public Pension Policy established by Glass, Lewis & Co.to guide proxy voting decisions.
-The Public Pension guidelines are designed to ensure compliance with the special fiduciary responsibilities of public pension plan sponsors in voting proxies on behalf of public employees.
-The guidelines are designed for investors with extremely long-term investment horizons.
-While the recommendations reflect analysis and identification of both financial and corporate governance risk, the guidelines also include consideration of stakeholder interests in making proxy voting decisions.
-The guidelines encourage increased reporting and disclosure on the part of portfolio companies including executive compensation, governance, labor practices and the environment.
-Glass Lewis evaluates the Public Pension guidelines on an ongoing basis and formally updates them on an annual basis if needed.
-Additionally, the ERS can further adjust the voting policy to reflect the System's specific ESG preferences and beliefs.
+The ERS has elected to utilize a customized version of the ESG Policy established by Glass Lewis as the guidelines for voting decisions.
+Glass Lewis is the proxy voting administrator for the ERS, and votes on behalf of the ERS for companies in the Public Growth portfolio.
+Glass Lewis offers various "policies" which are templates that guide vote decisions.
+These guidelines are compliant with the fiduciary responsibilities of public pension plan sponsors in voting proxies on behalf of the Plan's participants and are suitable for investors with extremely longterm investment horizons.
+In addition, these guidelines support direct action by companies, linking executive compensation to prescribed responsible investing metrics, and more strongly support increased or improved disclosure relative to other voting policies.
+The ERS has added customization to ensure this policy is at least as stringent on governance-related board practices as other voting policies.
+These guidelines reflect analysis and identification of both financial and corporate governance risk and include consideration of stakeholders and affected parties in making proxy voting decisions.
+These guidelines encourage increased reporting and disclosure on the part of portfolio companies on executive compensation, governance, labor practices, and the environment.
+Glass Lewis evaluates its policy guidelines on an ongoing basis and formally updates them on an annual basis.
+Additionally, the ERS can further adjust the voting policy to reflect the System's specific preferences and beliefs.